how specialised behaviour support in liverpool connects families, schools & therapists

 Introduction

-Understanding What Specialised Behaviour Support Involves
+What Is Specialised Behaviour Support and How Does It Work?

 One key part of this is the behaviour support plan.
 This plan is made to fit the needs of the individual.
 It uses proven ways to support someone, and it tries not to use restrictive practices unless there is no other choice.
 For example, the plan might list tools or steps that help someone talk, or show ways to help them handle their feelings better.